 Why It Matters

 The device measures Peak Expiratory Flow (PEF), or the speed at which you’re able to push air out of your lungs, and Forced Expiratory Volume (FEV), or how much air you can exhale during a forced breath.
-This spirometer can be used for rapidly determining whether there is an obstruction in your airways obstruction in your airways and it’s commonly used for diagnosing and treating asthma and chronic obstructive pulmonary disease (COPD).
+This spirometer can be used for rapidly determining whether there is an obstruction in your airway and it’s commonly used for diagnosing and treating asthma and chronic obstructive pulmonary disease (COPD).